danishdiabetesknowledgecenter/QuickPubMed/README.md

 [The deployed app can be viewed here](https://pro.videncenterfordiabetes.dk/nempubmed/it-minds)

-If there are updates that should also be included in the same release, then create the new tag locally and push it to origin
+If there are updates that should also be included in the same release, then create the new tag locally and push it to origin.
+(Assuming you only use the git CLI) [See this if using GitHub Desktop to manage tags](https://docs.github.com/en/desktop/managing-commits/managing-tags-in-github-desktop)

 ```
 git checkout main